bweathers1208/New-website/README.md

 # New-website
 just green-squarin' it up!
 Feel free to dismiss this without pulling into the actual repository.
-Wasn't ready to commit my own stuff with my website yet so figured I'd open a random pull request like Kimberly suggested!